StorkST/Russian-Learning-Tools/content/posts/core-verbs-of-russian.md

 The list of words, with words metedata, can be found [here](http://corpus.leeds.ac.uk/serge/kelly/).
 The study about how the list is built can be found here: [Serge Sharoff, Elena Umanskaya, James Wilson, 2013, Frequency Dictionary of Contemporary Russian Core Vocabulary for Learner](http://corpus.leeds.ac.uk/serge/publications/2013-routledge-intro.pdf).

-From this list of words were extracted all of the verbs (around 1700) in order to built a ressource to learn russian verbs.
+From this list of words were extracted all of the verbs (around 1700) in order to build a ressource to help learners of the russian language.

-## Table of the most frequent russian verbs
+# Table of the most frequent russian verbs

-Here is a solution

-Webpage of the table: https://storkst.github.io/CoreRussianVerbs/

-Original .csv file (might be frequently updated): https://raw.githubusercontent.com/StorkST/CoreRussianVerbs/master/RussianVerbsClassification.csv
+The table of the most frequent words comes as a [Webpage](https://storkst.github.io/CoreRussianVerbs/) where the verbs are ordered by decreasing frequency, that is to say by level of mastering of the language (from beginner A1 to advanced C2).
+Verbs can be filtered and columns can be shown or hidden.

+<image&> url site

+Also at the bottom of the Webpage are daily verbs, picked from the list!

+<image&> url site

+The table is also available as a .csv file that might be frequently updated.
+It can be found [here](https://raw.githubusercontent.com/StorkST/CoreRussianVerbs/master/RussianVerbsClassification.csv)

+A more detailed presentation of the tool can be found on [GitHub](https://github.com/StorkST/CoreRussianVerbs)

-How to use it?
+#### How to use it?

+That table (Webpage and .csv file) has many usage cases:
+-
 For building cards, for the daily verbs, for learning by level rank

 #### What is next